hummingbot/hummingbot/documentation/docs/faq/liquidity-mining.md

     And also this step on [Installation and and getting started with your Zcoin wallet](https://youtu.be/8-HKyM3QrJU)

-#### Get Harmony One and Suku deposit address from KuCoin
+#### Get Harmony One deposit address from KuCoin
 1. Go to [KuCoin](https://www.kucoin.com/) website.
 2. Complete the sign up process.
 3. Go to [KuCoin Deposit](https://www.kucoin.com/assets/coin/) page.
-From the dropdown list, search by scrolling for/typing [Harmony One](https://www.kucoin.com/assets/coin/ONE) or [Suku](https://www.kucoin.com/assets/coin/SUKU).
+From the dropdown list, search by scrolling for/typing [Harmony One](https://www.kucoin.com/assets/coin/ONE).

 Above steps are for new user, existing user can jump to step #3 after successful login.

+!!! note "Rewards for Suku campaign on KuCoin"
+    Reward token for Suku campaign on KuCoin is USDC, if you want the rewards deposit directly to your KuCoin USDC address then on step #3 from the dropdown list, search by scrolling for/typing [USDC](https://www.kucoin.com/assets/coin/USDC).

 #### Get Harmony One deposit address with Harmony One browser extension
 1. Add Harmony One extension to your favorite browser.